Cubic threefolds moduli and the Monster group: Introduction

 The paper concludes with three appendices.
 They have in common that their subject matter could easily be isolated from the main text, is of a somewhat technical nature and is to the best of our knowledge not available in direct citable form.
 The recommendation is of course to consult these only when needed.

-The topic of appendix $A$ is about quadratic forms over $\FF_2$ with emphasis on the cases that matter here.
+The topic of appendix A is about quadratic forms over $\FF_2$ with emphasis on the case that matters here, namely a nondegenerate quadratic form in ten variables of Arf invariant $1$.

-The content of appendix $B$ is level 2 structures on curves.
-It can be extracted from the literature and is surely implicit there.
+Appendix B is about level 2 structures on curves.
 An old (topological) theorem of Humphries has as an algebro-geometric incarnation the statement that if we consider the moduli space of curves of genus $g\ge 2$ endowed with a principal level two structure, then its Deligne-Mumford completion (obtained by including stable curves) is simply connected as an orbifold.
-In this paper, we need the analogue for pointed curves and this is what we prove here (with special attention to what happens if we restrict to the hyperelliptic locus).
+In this paper we need the analogue for pointed curves and this is what we prove here (with special attention to what happens if we restrict to the hyperelliptic locus).

 Appendix C classifies the embeddings of type $p\LL_3\operp q\LL_4$ in the Allcock lattice.
-This classification turns out to be the same as the conjugacy classes of the Bimonster of subgroups of type $\Scal_4^p\times \Scal_5^q$ (with all factors good in the sense of Conway \emph{et al.}).
+This classification turns out to be the same as the conjugacy classes of the Bimonster of subgroups of type $\mathfrak{S}_4^p\times \Sfrak_5^q$ (with all factors good in the sense of Conway \emph{et al.}).
 Deprived from its context, this appears to be a miraculous coincidence, but since this is a consequence of the validity of Allcock's conjecture, that observation may be regarded as evidence for it. \\

+\emph{Acknowledgements.} A paper of this length builds on the work of many, many others.
+This is especially so for the inspiring work by the sporadic group community on the Monster and allied groups.
+Although this was done several decades ago (see the references), part of it turns out to be tailor-made for the kind of applications that appear here.